38 minute read

-This lesson explains the mathematical concepts behind matrix calculations for common transformations in computer graphics including scaling, rotation, translation, and projection.
+This lesson explains the mathematical calculations of common transformations in computer graphics using matrices, such as scaling, rotation, translation, and projection.

 Overview